quicwg/base-drafts/draft-ietf-quic-recovery.md

 specified in {{?RFC6298}}, see {{on-ack-received}}.

-A sender takes an RTT sample when an ACK frame is received that acknowledges a larger packet number than before.
-A sender will take multiple RTT samples per RTT when multiple such ACK frames are received within an RTT (see
-{{on-ack-received}}).
-When multiple samples are generated within an RTT, the smoothed RTT and RTT variance may retain inadequate history, as suggested in
+A sender takes an RTT sample when an ACK frame is received that acknowledges a larger packet number than before (see {{on-ack-received}}).
+A sender will take multiple RTT samples per RTT when multiple such ACK frames are received within an RTT.
+When multiple samples are generated within an RTT, the smoothed RTT and RTT variance may retain inadequate history, as suggested in {{?RFC6298}}.
-{{?RFC6298}}.
 Changing these computations is currently an open research question.

 min_rtt is the minimum RTT measured over the connection, prior to adjusting by ack delay.
 Ignoring ack delay for min RTT prevents intentional or unintentional